Get Task List: task.items.getlist

 array

-The order of parameters in the request must be followed.
-If violated, the request will be executed with errors.
+The order of parameters in the request must be strictly followed.
+If this order is violated, the request will be executed with errors.

 How to Use Examples in Documentation

-Get a list of all tasks (by default, pagination will be applied with 50 items per page).
+Get a list of all tasks (by default, pagination will limit to 50 items per page).

 curl -X POST \